 The energy transition offers benefits that extend beyond reliable, affordable, low-emission electricity for the future.
-As a result of this investment, Australians are more likely to see:
+As a result of these investments, Australians are more likely to see:

-- greater insulation from the international shocks that affect gas, petroleum and coal prices, and that put unwelcome pressure on the cost of living, - reliable and affordable energy as increasingly expensive and unreliable coal-powered generation is replaced by renewables with far lower fuel, maintenance and operation costs, - around 30,000 new jobs over the next 20 years to build the new infrastructure and to maintain and operate the energy system, - a vast new economic opportunity for Australia as the global economy seeks to reduce emissions, Australia will have new export opportunities in low-emission, energy-intensive industries: steel and aluminium, data warehouse services, green energy (hydrogen and ammonia) and critical mineral processing, and - support for Australia's existing regional and rural economies, by providing lower-cost electricity and further opportunities for economic expansion.
+- greater insulation from the international shocks that affect gas, petroleum and coal prices, and that put unwelcome pressure on the cost of living, - reliable and affordable energy as increasingly coal-powered generation is replaced by renewables with lower fuel, maintenance and operation costs, - almost 30,000 jobs over the next 20 years to build the new infrastructure and to maintain and operate the energy system, - the energy sector's efforts to reduce emissions, targeting net zero by 2050, both to manage their own risks and to contribute to global efforts to reduce emissions, - new economic opportunities for Australia as both global trade and Australian policies press for low-emission products, Australia will have new export opportunities in low-emission, energy-intensive industries: steel and aluminium, data warehouse services, green energy (hydrogen and ammonia) and critical mineral processing, and - support for Australia's existing regional and rural economies, by providing lower-cost electricity and further opportunities for economic expansion.

-These opportunities are both strong and attainable.
+These potential benefits are both significant and attainable.
 While there is no guarantee that all benefits will flow in full, Australia is in a globally enviable position.